May 25, 2011

 I am writing this blog post this morning from my favorite bar.
 Its 7am, and I’m waiting for them to start serving breakfast.
 According to the sign, it’s the “Best Breakfast in the City” and I’d tend to agree.
 I’ve put a lot of money into this place over my years working here, and it’s been well worth it.

 We were the younger crowd.
-I’d dare to say that the oldest of us was probably in their early 30’s.
-Most of us were between the ages of 20 and 25.
+I’d dare to say that the oldest of us was probably in their early 30’s and most of us were between the ages of 20 and 25.
 When we worked, we traveled as a pack from post to post.
-Our trucks had hackee sacks, decks of cards, and plenty of other stuff to keep us occupied.
+Our trucks had hackee sacks, decks of cards, frisbees, and plenty of other stuff to keep us occupied.
 When the calls started coming in though, we were quick to pack it up and get the calls done.

 There was a strong sense of camaraderie between the crews.
-If someone had a bad call in a shady area of town, chances are you’d have another truck pull up behind yours.
+If someone had a bad call in a shady area of town, chances are you’d have another truck pull up behind yours just so you would have someone watching your back.
 If there was a crew getting slammed and they were first up out of the ER, someone else would step up and pick up their call for them.
 It was a great, fun environment to work in.